30 Jan 2014

 All a indicted were in justice to hear a decider make a brief matter announcing their guilt.
 He will give some-more details, he said, during a after date.

-Our match says that in new years there has been larger inspection of such cases opposite Pakistan, and that they are some-more frequently reported to police.
+Our compare says that in new years there has been larger inspection of such cases opposite Pakistan, and that they are some-more frequently reported to police.

 Earlier this month the box of Rukhsana Bibi in Kohistan was highlighted by a BBC.
 She was exceedingly harmed and her father killed because, she says, they motionless to elope and get married opposite a wishes of her family.